-So you’re about to give up on city life and move to the country – think a home among the gum trees, with a few chickens, breakfast under the gum trees, and your own swimming hole/secluded cove.
+So you’re about to give up on city life and move to the country – think a home among the gum trees, with a few chickens, tame parrots, and your own swimming hole/secluded cove.
 Maybe you’re commuting, maybe you’re retiring, maybe you want to find a job (who really WANTS a job, but still..).

 Maybe you’re wondering, what’s it really going to be like?
 Will I miss Saturday nights at the movies?
 Will my spouse get on my nerves?
 Can I really cope with a septic system (can a septic system really cope with me)?

 Wonder no more – I’ve put together, for the benefit of incipient tree-changers (and also because I’m writing a book about it), a step by step guide to why you SHOULDN’T move to the country.
 My unique qualifications? – I ‘ve left my job in the big smoke, bought a place in the bush, and staked my future nutrition on the products of a vegetable garden with lots of fennel in it and not much else.
 I have no (grid) electricity, no town water, and no idea about how anything works – although I can write a mean memo.
 It’ll be a breeze, right?

 If you’d like to contribute your own reasons NOT to move to the country (or, inexplicably, reasons TO move to the country), feel free to write to me at email@example.com.